 05 of 10

 No matter how you make it, coffee is nothing more than coffee beans and water.
-When you take care to select the right beans, the next logical step is to look at your water.
+When you take care to select the right beans and find the ideal grind, the next logical step is to look at your water.

-The best water to use when brewing coffee (or tea) is clean and cold.
-Distilled bottled water or tap water that has been filtered will often produce a better, cleaner tasting cup of coffee every time.
+The best water to use when brewing coffee or tea is clean and cold.
+Distilled bottled water or filtered tap water will produce a better, cleaner tasting cup of coffee than water straight out of the tap.

 06 of 10